 - Examining system readiness to implement inclusive education

-- Leadership and mentoring roles in promoting equity and inclusion in education
+- Leadership and mentoring roles in promoting equity in education

 - Emerging technologies to make inclusion a reality

 - Students voice influencing policy and practice in inclusive education